Steve Tasker: Professional football career

-Tasker was selected in the ninth round (226th overall) of the 1985 NFL Draft by the Houston Oilers where he played for two seasons.
+Tasker was selected in the ninth round (226th overall) of the 1985 NFL draft by the Houston Oilers where he played for two seasons.
 He was claimed off waivers by the Buffalo Bills on November 8, 1986.

 Tasker was listed as a wide receiver, however, most of his playing time came as a gunner, on punts and kickoffs.
 After he joined the Buffalo Bills, he began to play at wide receiver more than with the Oilers.
 While he performed very well as a receiver when Buffalo needed his services there, the combination of excellent Bills depth at that position, his value as a special teams playmaker, and Tasker refusing to demand more playing time on offense kept his WR time very slight.

 Still, Tasker did make contributions at the more traditional role on offense and special teams.
 In a 1994 playoff game against the Los Angeles Raiders, he set up the Bills first touchdown with a 67-yard kickoff return.
 He also caught 5 passes for 108 yards and a touchdown in Buffalo's 1995 playoff win against the Miami Dolphins.

-Play as gunner
+Play on special teams

 Tasker stood 5 ft 9 in tall and weighed 180 lb; when he joined the Bills, Jim Haslett did not think that he was a player.
 Tasker recalled, "I told him not to worry because I was mistaken for a ball boy all the time".
 Despite his small size, he gained a reputation as one of the league's most feared hitters, forcing numerous fumbles.
 Contributing to his success in breaking up kick and punt returns was his speed; he was almost always the first player to reach the return man.
-He was the first player to establish himself as a star almost exclusively through special teams play without being either a kicker or a returner.
+He was the first player to establish himself as a star almost exclusively through special teams play without being a kicker or a frequent returner.
 Tasker played in seven Pro Bowls (1987 and 1990–1995) and became the only special teamer ever to be named the game's MVP in 1993.